mrizaln/octave-ndjson/README.md

 ### Generate code documentation

 > - The documentation is only needed if you want to understand how the code works.
 Do use the it if you want to contribute back to the repo :D
-> - The code is short enough
+> - The codebase is short enough, so you should be able to understand everything by looking at the comment in source code directly, so this step might be not necessary for you

 To generate the documentation, you need to have `doxygen` installed on your system.